stas-prokopiev/jupyter_process_manager/README.rst

 All the processes were started and now you can check what is happening with them

+**WARNING: Please do NOT try to use functions defined inside jupyter notebook, they won't work.**

 Show processes output as widget
 --------------------------------------------------------------------------------------------------